-Skin cancer is the most common form of human cancer, affecting more than one million Americans every year.
+Skin cancer is the most common form of human cancer.
+As a result, it affects more than one million Americans every year.
 One in five Americans will develop skin cancer at some point in their lives.
-Skin cancers are generally curable if caught early.
+Generally, skin cancers are curable if caught early.

 Moles are brown or black growths, usually round or oval, that can appear anywhere on the skin.
-Most moles are harmless, but a change in size, shape, color or texture could be indicative of a cancerous growth.
+In majority, moles are harmless.
+However, a change in size, shape, color or texture could be indicative of a cancerous growth.

-Warts are caused by different forms of Human Papilloma Virus (HPV).
-They occur in people of all ages and can spread from person to person and from one part of the body to another.
-Warts are benign (noncancerous) and generally painless.
+Different forms of Human Papilloma Virus (HPV) cause warts to form.
+They occur in people of all ages.
+Also, warts can spread from person to person and from one part of the body to another.
+Fortunately, warts are benign (noncancerous) and generally painless.